DorianSheiles/DorianSheiles.github.io/index.md

 ---

-A Diploma certified Software Developer ****with the ability to create software in a variety of languages as a full stack developer.
-My primary skill set consists of .NET, specifically in full stack development. **My most developed skills exist within .NET and the React Framework.**
+A Diploma certified Software Developer ****with the ability to create software in a variety of languages as a full stack developer. **My primary skill set consists of .NET Core and the React Framework.**

 My most principled programming languages are **C#, HTML/CSS, JavaScript/TypeScript, SQL & Python**.

-I’m also proficient with Entity Framework 6 and Core and possess one year of professional experience with the **React Framework**.
+I’m also proficient with **Entity Framework 6, Entity Framework Core and possess one year of professional experience with the React Framework**.

-I have experience with the SOLID principles and try to adhere to them as much as I can.
+I have experience with the SOLID principles and try to adhere to them as much as I can. **I have experience in Scrum practices and agile development environments.**

 I have developed excellent soft skills in system administration for windows environments and have a sound knowledge of networking, where I have performed the duties of a network engineer at previous places of employment.

 ## Work experience